ksmithut/.dotfiles/README.md

 ```

 Add or remove paths in that group as you wish.
 To run the back up, just `cd`
-into the .dotfiles directory and run `./scripts/backup.sh [backup directory]`.
+into the .dotfiles directory and run `~/.dotfiles/bin/dotfiles backup [backup directory]`.

 [cowboy]: https://github.com/cowboy/dotfiles
 [createinstallmedia]: https://support.apple.com/en-us/HT201372